Published by Angie. Last Updated on November 1, 2022.

 The Incubators are Taking Over

-Up until this point we've resisted the urge to compare any of the chefs to those at Smallman Galley.
+Up until this point we've resisted the urge to compare any of the chefs to those at the now-closed Smallman Galley.

-It isn't a stretch for us to say that Smallman Galley is one of the best restaurants in Pittsburgh.
-In fact, we are considering making it our #1 restaurant after the second class of chefs maintained the high quality we loved about the first class.
+It isn't a stretch for us to say that Smallman Galley was one of the best restaurants in Pittsburgh.
+In fact, we often considered making it our #1 restaurant after the second class of chefs maintained the high quality we loved about the first class.

-The concept of the incubator restaurant is unique, thrilling, and something we're proud to have originate in Pittsburgh.
+The concept of the incubator restaurant is unique, thrilling, and something we're proud to have originated in Pittsburgh.
 (Our stack of receipts from our many visits for this review reflects this sentiment.)

 Federal Galley takes this concept, runs with it, and knocks it out of the park with a bigger and more inviting space in the North Side that we look forward to frequenting many times in the future.